-Code_Saturne is used extensively on HPC machines ( CCRT, IBM Blue Gene, HECToR (EPCC),...).
+Code_Saturne is used extensively on HPC machines (Clusters, IBM Blue Gene/Q, ARCHER (EPCC),...).

-It includes a classical domain partitioning (METIS, SCOTCH or internal Morton space-filling curve) scheme combined with any MPI 1.2 or MPI 2.x compatible library.
+It includes a classical domain partitioning (ParMETIS, PT-SCOTCH or internal Morton space-filling curve) scheme combined with any MPI 2.x or MPI 3.x compatible library.
 The input/output is partition-independent.
 It is based on a classical “ghost cell” method for both parallelism and periodicity.
 Most operations require only ghost cells sharing faces; the extended neighborhoods, used for gradients calculations, also require ghost cells sharing vertices.

 Example of “FATHER” LES case: thermal fatigue in a T-junction

 - In 2003, a full run required 63 days using one vector processor on EDF's Fujitsu VPP 5000 computer for ten physical seconds simulated (50 000 iterations).

 - In 2004, the same run required 10 days on 32 processors of an HP AlphaServer (CCRT)

 - Now on Blue Gene EDF Machine: would require less than 1 day on 512 MPI ranks

 See the user meetings presentations for more recent examples...